Can Vitamin C Prevent Pregnancy? Know the Facts

 A married couple, who is not looking to start a family soon enough, is likely to look for options to prevent the chances of pregnancy.
 There are ample options available to a couple for birth control, ranging from barrier methods to IUDs.
 But if a couple doesn’t want to use the methods of contraception and is looking for natural ways, they may have come across the Vitamin C technique in order to prevent pregnancy.
-Vitamin C is known to act as a natural contraceptive, but does it really work and is it a safe method of contraception?
+Vitamin C is known to act as a natural contraceptive, but does it really work, and is it a safe method of contraception?
+Can vitamin C prevent pregnancy?
 Let’s find out!

 Does Vitamin C Help Prevent Pregnancy?

-Vitamin C is believed to prevent pregnancy but there’s no evidence to confirm the same.
+Vitamin C is believed to prevent pregnancy, but there’s no evidence to confirm this.
 Vitamin C contains ascorbic acid.
-Consuming it in more than the required amounts is believed to hamper progesterone levels, an essential hormone required to carry the pregnancy to the term.
-This hampering leads to the uterus being unable to support conception – progesterone helps prepare the uterus for the implantation of the egg, and the lack of progesterone can prevent implantation and hence, conception.
+Consuming it in more than the required amounts is believed to hamper progesterone levels, an essential hormone required to carry the pregnancy to term.
+This hampering leads to the uterus being unable to support conception – progesterone helps prepare the uterus for the implantation of the egg, and the lack of progesterone can prevent implantation and hence, conception (1).

-However, there is no reliable scientific information to confirm that Vitamin C intake can prevent pregnancy or terminate the chances of pregnancy.
-Furthermore, too much Vitamin C consumption can cause diarrhoea and stomach ache.
+However, there is no reliable scientific information to confirm that Vitamin C intake can prevent pregnancy or terminate the chances of pregnancy (2).
+Furthermore, too much Vitamin C consumption can cause diarrhoea and stomachache.

 How Much Vitamin C Do You Need to Prevent Pregnancy?